Volcanic tsunami

 A volcanic tsunami, also called a volcanogenic tsunami, is a tsunami produced by volcanic phenomena.
-About 20–25% of all fatalities at volcanoes during the past 250 years have been caused by volcanic tsunamis.
+About 20–25% of all fatalities at volcanoes during the last 250 years have been caused by volcanic tsunamis.
 The most devastating volcanic tsunami in recorded history was that produced by the 1883 eruption of Krakatoa.
 The waves reached heights of 40 m and killed 36,000 people.

 Causes

 A wide variety of volcanic processes can produce tsunamis.
 This includes volcanic earthquakes, caldera collapse, explosive submarine eruptions, the effects of pyroclastic flows and lahars on water, base surges with accompanying shock waves, lava avalanching into the sea, air waves from explosive subaerial eruptions, avalanches of cold rock, and avalanches of hot material.
 Volcanic tsunamis produced by large lateral collapse landslides and ocean-entering pyroclastic flows are the largest and most hazardous.